Erly/storm_course/README.md

 different streams.

 ## Chapter 4: Join bolts
-After crating two different stream to process the data in parallel, we are going to merge this information in another bolt so we can get the _Trending Topics_ by location.
+After creating two different stream to process the data in parallel, we are going to merge this information in another bolt so we can get the _Trending Topics_ by location.
 In this case we'll use a RichBolt instead of a BasicBolt so we'll have to manually ack and fail tuples.
 We'll have